GfSE/SpecIF/documentation/03_SpecIF_JSON-Schema.md

 ﻿# SpecIF JSON-Schema

-The SpecIF JSON-Schema describes the syntax of SpecIF data as a concrete instance of the SpecIF-Metamodel how it was described earlier in this specification.
+The SpecIF JSON-schema describes the syntax of SpecIF data as a concrete instance of the SpecIF-Metamodel, like it was described earlier in this specification.
-The JSON-Schema builds a platform-specific model (PSM), following the OMG MDA approach, realizing a JSON representation for SpecIF, based on the SpecIF-Metamodel.
+The JSON-schema builds a platform-specific model (PSM), following the OMG MDA approach, realizing a JSON representation for SpecIF, based on the SpecIF metamodel.
-The Schema follows the JSON-Schema standard defined here: https://json-schema.org/draft/2019-09/schema#.
+The schema follows the JSON-schema standard defined here: https://json-schema.org/draft/2019-09/schema#.

 The schema definition file for SpecIF is available under

 * https://specif.de/v1.1/schema.json or
 * https://json.schemastore.org/specif-1.1.json

-__Remark:__ The names, internally used in the JSON-Schema for SpecIF all get a prefix `Specif` followed by the names defined in the Metamodel to avoid naming conflicts in implementations and code, generated from the Schema definition, with equal names defined by other standards (e.g. the term *Node* is in the JavaScript world used by NodeJS and also defined in the SpecIF-Metamodel).
+__Remark:__ The names, internally used in the JSON-schema for SpecIF all get a prefix `Specif`, followed by the names defined in the metamodel to avoid naming conflicts in implementations and code, generated from the schema definition, with equal names defined by other standards (e.g. the term *Node* is used in the JavaScript world by NodeJS and also defined in the SpecIF metamodel).
-So the Metamodel term *Node* is called *SpecifNode* in the JSON-Schema definition etc.
+So the metamodel term *Node* is called *SpecifNode* in the JSON-schema definition etc.

 ## SpecIF JSON example

 The following example shows an empty SpecIF JSON-object to demonstrate the principle of data representation within SpecIF using JSON.
-Not all JSON-properties are set, but the SpecIF schema defines just a selection as mandatory:
+Not all JSON-properties are set, but the SpecIF schema defines just a subset as mandatory:

 ```json
 {